Google Ads Quality Score

 Since google’s core mission is to give users useful information, they will rank up your ads and show them to many people.

-After all your ads are quality and meet your potential customer’s search intent that can lead them to get solutions to their pain points.
+After all, your ads are quality and meet your potential customer’s search intent, which can lead them to get solutions to their pain points.

 How to calculate quality score

-When calculating your Google ads quality score, Google considers these factors below.
+When calculating your Google ads quality score, Google considers the factors below.

 - Expected CTR